stefan-hoeck/idris2-tutorial/src/Tutorial/Interfaces.md

 ## More about Interfaces

-In the last sections, we learned about the very basics of interfaces: Why they are useful and how to define and implement them.
+In the last section, we learned about the very basics of interfaces: Why they are useful and how to define and implement them.
 In this section, we will learn about some slightly